agabor/docs/_includes/android/user-interface.md

 ## Lifecycle Methods

-We expose two hooks in the data lifecycle of the Adapter for you to execute custom logic &mdash; right before we query Parse for your data and right after the fetched objects have been loaded from the query.
+We expose two hooks in the data lifecycle of the Adapter for you to execute custom logic &mdash; right before we query MSG for your data and right after the fetched objects have been loaded from the query.
 These methods are particularly useful for toggling some loading UI.

 An `OnQueryLoadListener` can be set via `setOnQueryLoadListener(OnQueryLoadListener)`, which provides `onLoading()` and `onLoaded(List<ParseObject>, Exception)` methods for implementation.